 |Equity & Trusts

 You should choose law modules that may be relevant to your future career if you have thought that far ahead.
-Otherwise, selecting modules that genuinely interest you and will keep you motivated is a great idea.
+Otherwise, selecting modules from the law degree syllabus that genuinely interest you and will keep you motivated is a great idea.

 If you choose an LLB degree program with an option to study law abroad, you will typically do this in the third year of your four year LLB qualifying law degree.